GenericMappingTools/gmt/doc/rst/source/psscale.rst

 **-Q**
     Select logarithmic scale and power of ten annotations.
-All z-values in the cpt file will be converted to p = log10(z) and only integer p values will be annotated using the 10^p format [Default is linear scale].
+All z-values in the CPT file will be converted to p = log10(z) and only integer p values will be annotated using the 10^p format [Default is linear scale].

 .. _-R: